 I was raised on a banana farm.
-Growing up, my family owned and operated a banana farm in Waimanalo, on Oahu island.
+Growing up, my family owned and operated a banana farm in Waimanalo, on the island of Oahu.
 While my immediate family lived on Maui, my brother and I would spend summers with grandparents on Oahu.
-So every Friday for 3 wonths, we’d head out in our grandparents 1967 ‘puke’ green Dodge Dart.
+So every Friday, for 3 wonths, we’d head out in our grandparents 1967 ‘puke’ green Dodge Dart.
 As a child, running around the banana farm was amazing.
 I’d feel so uplifted every time we’d pull into the farm gates and excited to explore the great unknown.
 Little did I know that I’d be setting myself up for future investigations of the positive affects nature had on me.

-Yet when we go out into nature, our brainwave frequencies actually shift.
-We redirect energy from my our hemisphere into our right.
-This allows our mind to become more coherent and our bodies to enter into place of ease and rest. when our mind coheres, we are capable of a great many things: leadership, education, reflection, overall efficacy in our lives.
+Yet, when we go out into nature, our brainwave frequencies actually shift.
+We redirect energy from our left hemisphere into our right.
+This allows our mind to become more coherent and our bodies to enter into place of ease and rest.
+When our mind coheres, we are capable of a great many things: leadership, education, reflection, overall efficacy in our lives.

 This is where ‘āina-based education programs, eco-tours, and nature retreats can come into play for local, ecological economies.
-For an island state lake let you, opportunities are tremendous.
+For an island state, opportunities are tremendous.
 We can revitalize our local economies, revamp our educational systems, and create passage for communities to truly thrive.